 World AIDS Day – December 1st

-On World AIDS Day, many events and activities take place to educate people about the disease.
+On World AIDS Day, many events and activities educate people about the disease.
 These events can include talks, art exhibits, and memorial services.
 Additionally, world AIDS Day is also a time to remember those who have lost their lives to AIDS and to support those who are living with the disease.

 King Bhumibol’s Birthday – December 5th